DSpace/RestContract/scripts/orcid-bulk-push.md

 ## How it Works?

-The ORCID-Bulk-Push script works by querying the DSpace database to identify all the ORCID entities that are placed in the ORCID queue.
+The ORCID-bulk-push script works by querying the DSpace database to identify all the ORCID entities that are placed in the ORCID queue.
 It then attempts to synchronize these entities with ORCID.
 If an entity fails to synchronize, the script will retry the synchronization up to a maximum number of attempts.
 By default, the maximum number of attempts is set to 10.
 However, this can be changed in the ORCID configuration file.